Together the groups assembled and shipped 1,256 kits for use by Presbyterian Disaster Assistance

 Colleagues responded.
 Some brought combs and soap, toothbrushes and towels, and other needed items to the Presbyterian Center and to the Presbyterian Distribution Service warehouse.
 Others made cash donations.

 Volunteers from the Presbyterian Center, recruited by Kolko, delivered the donated items to Beulah Presbyterian Church in Louisville, where they were combined with items gathered from across the presbytery.
 Volunteers joined people from congregations in Mid-Kentucky Presbytery to sort and organize the items.
-Finally, at the end of the week, volunteers joined people from the presbytery and other organizations to form an efficient assembly line to create the hygiene kits containing the collected items.
+Finally, on Saturday, volunteers joined people from the presbytery and other organizations to form an efficient assembly line to create the hygiene kits containing the collected items.

 “It was wonderful to help my new colleagues at the Presbyterian Center partner with Mid-Kentucky Presbytery on this important project,” said Kolko.
 “We look forward to helping create more than 1,256 kits in 2024 when we join in responding to the invitation the Rev. Dr. John Odom [Mid-Kentucky’s general presbyter] made to those who gathered to assemble the kits: ‘Thank you!
 See you again next year.’”